theimowski/master-thesis/docs/section-paradigms.md

 * the predicate function in form of anonymous function (lambda expression) passed to the `Where` function is of generic type `'T -> bool`, where `'T` type parameter has been expanded and inferred by C# type system to be of type `string`;
 * `Take` function (line 4) instructs to limit number of items in the sequence to the specified value (all items are returned if the value is larger than number of items);
 * `ToList` function (line 5) collects the items from the lazy sequence into a `List` type.
 This function forces the sequence to be evaluated;
-* the result of expression is assigned to variable `errors`.
+* `errors` variable is being assigned the result of expression.

 The same concerns apply as in the previous example, however they are separated in much clearer fashion: